Soergel Bimodules, the Steenrod Algebra and Triply Graded Link homology: Topological enrichment of Soergel modules

-Furthermore, $H^\ast(\mathcal{F}(\sigma_i))$ is a free module (left or right) over $H^*(BT)$. \end{claim} \begin{proof} The calculation of the cohomology of $\mathcal{F}(\sigma_i)$ is a consequence of the Eilenberg-Moore spectral sequence \cite{S} that collapses to the above tensor product due to the fact that $H^\ast(BT)$ is a free module over $H^\ast(BG_i)$.
-The freeness of $H^\ast(\mathcal{F}(\sigma_i))$ can be verified directly, or by using the fact that the Serre spectral sequence of the fibration given by the map $\pi$ collapses (due to dimensional reasons). \end{proof}
+Furthermore, $H^\ast(\mathcal{F}(\sigma_i))$ is free as a left or right module over $H^*(BT)$ along the maps $\pi^\ast$ and $\rho^\ast$ respectively. \end{claim} \begin{proof} The calculation of the cohomology of $\mathcal{F}(\sigma_i)$ is a consequence of the Eilenberg-Moore spectral sequence \cite{S} that collapses to the above tensor product due to the fact that $H^\ast(BT)$ is a free module over $H^\ast(BG_i)$.
+The freeness of $H^\ast(\mathcal{F}(\sigma_i))$ can be verified directly, or by using the fact that the Serre spectral sequence of the fibration given by the map $\pi$ collapses (since both the fiber and base have evenly graded cohomology). \end{proof}